Concentrating solutions for a class of nonlinear fractional Schr\"odinger equations in $\mathbb{R}^{N}$: Introduction

 \end{compactenum} \end{thm}

 A common approach to tackle fractional nonlocal problems, is to make use of the extension method due to Caffarelli and Silvestre \cite{CS}, which allows us to transform a given nonlocal equation into a degenerate elliptic problem in the half-space with a nonlinear Neumann boundary condition.
-In this work, we do not follow this approach, and we prefer to investigate the problem directly in $H^{s}(\R^{N})$, in order to adapt to our framework some ideas developed in \cite{JT2}.
-Clearly, due to the presence of the fractional Laplacian $(-\Delta)^{s}$, which is a nonlocal operator, a more accurate analysis is needed.
+In this work, we prefer to investigate \eqref{P} directly in $H^{s}(\R^{N})$ in order to adapt to our framework some ideas used in \cite{JT2}.
+Anyway, the presence of the fractional Laplacian $(-\Delta)^{s}$, which is a nonlocal operator, induces several technical difficulties that will be overcome by developing some clever and appropriate arguments.